 - large wine shop featuring all 9 brands of wine

-- dog friendly interior and exterior spaces with grassy lawn and picnic table seating
+- dog friendly interior and exterior spaces with grassy lawns and picnic table seating

 Address: 1067 Niagara Stone Road, NOTL

-Keeping to its original roots of being a small-lot winery, the Marynissen family legacy continues on.
+Keeping to its original roots of being a small-lot winery, the Marynissen family legacy continues.
 Marynissen Estates is rustic, laid-back, and feels like someone’s home.
 It has a great community feel – almost like you’ve arrived at a backyard party.
 Don’t be surprised to find music playing, a pop-up market set up, and people roaming around the exterior spaces with their dogs, making this one of the most pet friendly wineries Niagara on the Lake has.

 Go to Marynissen Estates for: